hemalchevli/Tips-and-tricks/README.md

 Technical definition of high speed design: When the round trip time of the signal is equal to or longer than the rise time of the signal, now signal integrity is in doubt and this makes your design is a high speed design.
 In high speed signals, energy is concentrated on the edge of the trace called the skin effect.
 So now the property of the material surrounding the trace dictates how fast the signal can move.

-Impedance matching, high quality return path and vias are the three edges of the triangle of high speed design.
+Impedance matching, high quality return path and vias are the three edges of the triangle that contain the problems with high speed design.

 __INFO__: An important point to keep in mind, the return path is through the closest power plane, which might not be a ground plane.
 If the return path is through a power plane instead of a ground plane, then the return energy will ultimately get to ground through the decoupling capacitors that are closest to the source and target pins.
 If you are relying on a power plane to provide the return path, carefully consider the location of the decoupling capacitors (also referred as stitching caps) near these pins to minimize the size of any loop created.